devops-surya/devops-training/FEB-2023/Terraform/Terraform.md

 * In Terraform, an argument is a value that is passed to a resource or module to configure its behavior.
 Arguments can be mandatory or optional, and they have specific names that correspond to the parameters of the resource or module.

-* On the other hand, attributes are values that can be retrieved from a resource or module after it has been created.
-Attributes represent the current state of the resource or module and can be used for different purposes, such as validation, reporting, or further configuration.
+* Attributes are values that can be retrieved from a resource or module after it has been created.

 ![preview](../images/tf9.png)